captionpoint/captionpoint-plays/FUN-HOME.md

 ---

-MAKE THIS PART LOOK RUGGED…
+MAKE THIS PART LOOK RUGGED… HM MM
-HM MM

----

 ALLEGHENY PLATEAU…
-THIS DARK SHADED STRIPE

 ---

-BUM BUM BUM
+THIS DARK SHADED STRIPE, BUM, BUM, BUM <br>
 IS THE FRONT

 ---

-PAINT THE LONG RIDGES AND VALLEYS BELOW
+PAINT THE LONG RIDGES <br>
-HM MM
+AND VALLEYS BELOW

 ---